Sharon Chen makes leadership look easy. So we sat down with her to understand what it takes to be an effective leader in the financial sphere.

 Attitude: A can-do attitude has always been the number one attribute for me

 Learning capacity: How much and how fast one can learn, adapt and adopt.
-Continuous learning and expanding horizons enables people to stay on top of latest development and prepare for the unforeseen
+Continuous learning and expanding horizons enable people to stay on top of the latest development and prepare for the unforeseen

 Business acumen: The ability to understand business and appreciate risks and opportunities sets people apart